DStereo/photo-library/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Run `ng build --prod` to build the project for production.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests